Skip to main content

 Think about what happens after identity theft: you need to spend hours on the phone with creditors, possibly hire an attorney, take time off work, send certified letters, and navigate complex bureaucratic processes.
 Identity theft insurance reimburses these expenses and, most importantly, provides access to professional restoration specialists who guide you through the entire recovery process.

-Most identity theft insurance policies are available as affordable add-ons to your homeowners or renters insurance, often costing less than $5 per month.
-Given the potential for devastating financial and emotional impact, this protection offers exceptional value and peace of mind.
+Most identity theft insurance policies are available as affordable add-ons to your homeowners or renters insurance for a modest additional premium.
+Given the potential for devastating financial and emotional impact, this protection can offer meaningful value and peace of mind.

 Types of Identity Theft